sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 It contains basic information about the component (such as its `name` and `id`) as well as the list of `values` used in the message for this particular component.
 Dimensions must always present their values in the `values` array because the dataSets will only be able to use the corresponding indexes of these values in the `values` array.
 Measures should present their values in the `values` array when they are coded.
-If they are non-coded then the measure values are directly written into the dataSet.
+If they are non-coded then the measure values are directly written into the dataSets.
 Attributes should present their values in the `values` array at least when they are coded, or if they are presented at dataset, group or series level (in order to avoid repetition).
-If they are non-coded and presented at observation level then instead of using the component's `values` array, the attribute values can be directly written into dataSet.
+If they are non-coded and presented at observation level then instead of using the component's `values` array, the attribute values can be directly written into the dataSets.
 Each of the components may contain the following fields:

 * id - *String*.
 Identifier for the component.